drevops/vortex-destination-gha/scripts/README.md

-This directory contains Scaffold and your custom scripts.
+This directory contains Vortex and your custom scripts.

 Add your custom per-project scripts into `./scripts/custom` directory.